 If you are a pedestrian who has been injured in an accident with the driver of a motor vehicle, you could be entitled to compensation for your injuries.
 But you do not want to pursue that compensation on your own.
 An accident of this magnitude can be catastrophic and life-altering, your injuries could be severe and the bills can start to pile up.
 You might be ready to jump at the first dollar amount offered to you by an insurance company, unaware that it is far less than what you actually deserve.
 The insurance company wants to pay out as little as possible, but that won’t be enough to cover what could be a lifetime of injuries, both physical and emotional.

 If someone in your family was killed in a pedestrian accident with a motor vehicle, you can bring a wrongful death claim on behalf of your loved one in the same manner as anyone who was hit by a driver and survived.
 This can be particularly burdensome if the deceased was the majority wage earner in the household.

 Whatever the unfortunate situation may be, you have rights and you may be entitled to compensation for your injuries or loss.
-But in order to get the maximum compensation possible, it is essential that you hire a personal injury attorney who has the knowledge and experience in fighting the insurance companies in pedestrian accidents.
+But in order to get the maximum compensation possible, it is essential that you hire a Los Angeles pedestrian accident attorney or personal injury lawyer who has the knowledge and experience in fighting the insurance companies in pedestrian accidents.
 Our team of experts have been winning these types of cases for decades with awards totaling in the hundreds of millions collectively.
 Call us today for a free consultation to discuss your pedestrian accident case.